 Often, organisations struggle to fully understand the laws and understandably so.
-On the face of it, the rules imposed by HMRC can seem confusing and this can easily lead to VAT not being accounted for correctly and VAT going unclaimed.
+On the face of it, the rules imposed by HMRC can seem confusing and this can easily lead to VAT being incorrectly accounted for and VAT going unclaimed.

 If you clearly understand the rules and plan your festivities carefully, as you can see, you should be able to make the Christmas period tax effective - meaning you can reward your staff for their hard work without having to reward the taxman.